“Landslide” Lyrics Meaning (Fleetwood Mac)

 “Landslide” Song Meaning: Embracing Life’s Impermanence

-At its core, “Landslide” speaks to the universal experience of grappling with change and the passing of time.
-The metaphor of a landslide reflects the moments when life feels overwhelming, yet those moments often lead to growth and self-awareness.
+“Landslide” speaks to the universal experience of grappling with change and the passing of time.
+The metaphor of a landslide represents times when life feels overwhelming, but these moments often lead to growth and a deeper understanding of oneself.

 This exploration of self and resilience makes “Landslide” a deeply personal and relatable anthem for anyone navigating the complexities of growth and change.